sliu750/Data-Visualization-Team-Project/README.md

 # Water Usage

 What about water usage?
 Water is undeniably vital to all life on Earth.
 About 70% of worldwide water consumption is by farms, especially for crops and livestock.
-Excessive water usage can disrupt natural water cycles and diminish water sources such as lakes and rivers, threatening long-term water quality.
-This highlights not only the need for sustainable water use in agriculture but also the importance of protecting water quality, which is essential for both agricultural productivity and ecosystem health.
 ![Agricultural water consumption as proportion of total water usage](water_infograph.png)

 Here you can see how worldwide water use has changed over the years.